-While 2020 presented us with significant challenges on many levels, we accomplished noteworthy operational successes that are a testament to our resiliency and commitment to continued execution of the fundamentals of our business for sustained growth over the long term.
+There were many noteworthy financial and operational achievements in the past year that are a testament to our resiliency and commitment to continued execution of the fundamentals of our business for continued success in the years ahead.
 A summary of some of these successes is below.